stimpy77/mmmeld/README.md

 - YouTube content access is subject to the platform's policies and may change
 - AI-generated content quality can vary and may require manual review
 - Background music looping might create noticeable seams for short audio clips
+- When no main audio is provided, the visual sequence determines the total duration

 ## Troubleshooting
 1. **ffmpeg not found**: Ensure ffmpeg is installed and added to your system PATH